777388/POC-MassDataHack/README.md

 # POC-MassDataHack
 Proof of Concept for undeletable Mass Data Hack

-The idea is to use this program on a string on a webpage, consider that word to be the pivoting point, once the word is highlighted and this program is run go into your javascript console using ctrl + shift + c, and copy the word into the console as so
+The idea is to use this program on a word on a webpage, consider that word to be the pivoting point, once the word is highlighted and this program is run go into your javascript console using ctrl + shift + c, and copy the word into the console as so

-const "string copied in" = "";
+const wordcopied = "";

-document.writeln(\`${"string copied in"}\`);
+document.writeln(\`${wordcopied}\`);

 this should give you a pure blank page which you can not right click from,